Daniel Fonseca

-Daniel Fonseca Garis (born 13 September 1969) is a Uruguayan former footballer and a current football agent.
+Daniel Fonseca Garis (born 13 September 1969) is a Uruguayan former footballer and a FIFA-licensed football agent.
 A former forward, throughout his playing career, he played for Uruguayan side Nacional, as well as Italian clubs Cagliari, Napoli, Roma, Juventus, and Como, and Argentine side River Plate, winning titles with both Nacional and Juventus.
-At international level, he represented Uruguay on 30 occasions between 1990 and 1997, scoring 11 goals, and also took part at the 1990 World Cup and the 1995 Copa América, winning the latter tournament.
+At international level, he represented Uruguay on 30 occasions between 1990 and 1997, scoring 11 goals, and also took part at the 1990 FIFA World Cup and the 1995 Copa América, winning the latter tournament.